Home > Motors

 A voltage test was done by connecting the booster cables to a DC power source and measuring the voltage drop across the wires.
 If the voltage changed, that indicated resistance in the cable, which could affect the performance.

-An ohmmeter resistance test showed if the cable was properly carrying the current.
+An additional ohmmeter resistance test showed if the cable was properly carrying the current.
 Minimal resistance means the jumper cables are in good shape.
 Too much resistance indicates that the cable is not adequately conducting the current.

-Testing the 25-foot long ABN jumper cables; (photo/Derek Mau)
+Testing the 25-foot-long ABN jumper cables; (photo/Derek Mau)

 Buyers Guide: How to Choose the Best Jumper Cables